How does exercise affect heart rate?

-This activity is a great way to introduce correct scientific procedures, thinking about variables to change and keep constant.
+This investigation to find out how exercise affects heart rate is a great way to introduce correct scientific procedures and think about variables that can change and those that need to remain constant.

-Exercise increases the rate at which energy is needed from food, increasing the need for both food and oxygen by the body.
-This is why when we exercise both pulse/heart rate and breathing rate increase.
+Exercise increases the rate at which energy is needed from food, increasing the body’s need for both nutrients and oxygen.
+This is why both pulse/heart rate and breathing rate increase when we exercise.

-Pulse rate is an indication of your heart rate as your arteries expand each time the ventricles pump blood out of the heart.
+Pulse rate is an indication of heart rate, as the arteries expand each time the ventricles pump blood out of the heart.

-The heart speeds up to pump extra food and oxygen to the muscles, while breathing speeds up to get more oxygen into the body and remove carbon dioxide.
+The heart pumps extra food and oxygen to the muscles while breathing speeds up to get more oxygen into the body and remove carbon dioxide.

 How does exercise affect heart rate investigation